april-org/april-ann/CHANGELIST.md

 Master branch release
 ---------------------

+- Solved bug at `SlidingWindow::setAtWindow(...)` C++ method.
+The matrix offset wasn't be added to the computed window position.
 - Solved bug at `buffered_memory.h`.
 Such bug introduces an early stop when reading matrices, ignoring the last lines of files.
 - Added `DEPENDENCIES-INSTALLER.sh`.